mez-FMDA/test2/docs/index.md

 title: FMDA Repository Home
 ---

-# 📘 FMDA Industry Rules Repository
+# 📘 Market Facilitator Repository

-Welcome to the FMDA documentation repository.
+Welcome to the Market Facilitator repository.
 Browse the documents below and participate in open discussions.

 ## 🗂 Market Facilitator